pythagoras-dev/persidict/README.md

 ## 1. What Is It?

-`persidict` offers a simple persistent key-value store for Python.
+`persidict` is a lightweight persistent key-value store for Python.
-It saves the content of the dictionary in a folder on a disk or in an S3 bucket on AWS.
-Each value is stored as a separate file / S3 object.
-Only text strings or sequences of strings are allowed as keys.
+It saves a dictionary to either a local directory or an AWS S3 bucket, storing each value as its own file or S3 object.
+Keys are limited to text strings or sequences of strings.

-Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is designed for use in highly **distributed environments**, where multiple instances of a program run concurrently across many machines, accessing the same dictionary via a shared storage.
+In contrast to traditional persistent dictionaries (e.g., Python’s `shelve)`, `persidict` is designed for distributed environments where multiple processes on different machines concurrently work with the same store.

 ## 2. Features
 * **Persistent Storage**: Save dictionaries to the local filesystem